 We cannot currently estimate our future liquidity requirements or future capital needs, which will depend on, among other things, capital required to introduce our products and the staffing and support requirements, as well as the timing and amount of future revenue and product costs.
 We anticipate that demands for operating and working capital may grow depending on decisions on staffing, development, production, marketing, training and other functions and based on other factors outside of our control.
-We believe we have sufficient capital to sustain our operations for the next twelve months, although no assurances can be given.
-Additionally, no assurances can be provided that any future debt or equity capital will be available to us under favorable terms, if at all.
-Failure to quickly produce and sell products and timely obtain any required additional capital in the future would result in a material adverse effect on the Company.
+We believe we have sufficient capital to sustain our operations for the next twelve months.